-White sees social media as a game-changer in how life sciences companies build relationships with partners, customers, and patients.
-"Social media means we are no longer the only source of information about our therapies, and this is a very powerful shift," he said.
+Tim White, senior director and head of global customer interaction of Lundbeck, which develops therapies to improve the quality of life of people suffering from brain diseases, sees social media as a game-changer in how life sciences companies build relationships with partners, customers, and patients.

+"Social media means we are no longer the only source of information about our therapies, and this is a very powerful shift," said White.
 "The stories our patients and customers are telling about our brands online are, in many ways, more important than what we're saying about them.
-They expect us to be present online and somehow part of the dialogue."

-This, White added, has led to a greater demand for companies to be present and responsive online.
-A customer's ability to call, click, like, follow or visit should not be mistaken for an optimized approach to digital customer communication.
+They expect us to be present online, and somehow part of the dialogue."
+This, he said, has led to a greater demand for companies to be present and responsive online.
+A customer's ability to call, click, like, follow, or visit should not be mistaken for an optimised approach to digital customer communication.
+Many life sciences companies are still hard-pressed to deliver a seamless and consistent customer experience.
 Although the industry is moving toward integrated technology platforms that effectively support multiple communication channels, incorporating social media is an additional challenge.

-Cloud-based content management systems are one tool the industry is using to manage communications with customers and stakeholders.
+According to van den Burg, cloudbased content management systems are among the tools the industry is using to manage communications with customers and stakeholders.
 When integrated with CRM and data platforms, companies can gather an accurate view of what information customers and their patients need from the company.

-As instant cross-platform mobile messaging apps like WhatsApp grow in popularity, establishing a compelling and holistic multichannel customer journey will be critical to success.
-The panelists agreed that the life sciences industry needs to fully embrace integrated solutions delivered through the ubiquitous cloud to enhance customer and patient communications.
-Ultimately, whether delivered face-to-face or online, useful real-time information will engage HCPs, build trust among patient groups and help life sciences companies establish their voice in the multiple, multichannel, global conversations taking place about their therapies.
+As instant cross-platform mobile messaging apps such as WhatsApp grow in popularity, establishing a compelling and holistic multichannel customer journey will be critical to success.
+Panellists agree that pharma needs to fully embrace integrated, cloud-based content, data, and CRM to enhance customer and patient communications.
+Ultimately, whether delivered face-to-face or online, useful real-time information will engage HCPs, build trust among patient groups, and help life sciences companies establish their voice in the multiple, multichannel, global conversations taking place about their therapies.